 - representing Croatia: Domacica cookies

 21 items representing 21 counties!
 Not too bad!
-Last year I only had 13 different products.
+I 2016 I only had 13 different products.

 Real pros don’t buy stuff from the convenient food section in the supermarket of course but prepare everything themselves. ;-P Due to a lack of cooking skills and time I became a huge fan of the international food shelf in our local EDEKA supermarket :-)!

 Next to the buffet, we always have a list of all the participating countries and play jury ourselves.
-The artists get points for their song, their performance and their dresses.
+The artists get points for their songs, their performances and their dresses.
 Usually, we come up with a very different result, compared to the one from the voting procedure. 🙂

-What do you thing about the ESC?
-Will you be celebrating the Eurovision Song Contest in Germany on May 13, too?
+I hope you have as much fun watching the ESC as we do!
 If you organize an Eurovision Buffet, too, please sent me a picture! 🙂